 What you may not like about it

-The machine does the work pretty fast but the singe bucket will give some hell of work, as you will have to empty it every often when you are milking a larger herd or higher producers.
+The machine does the work pretty fast but the singe bucket will be piece of work.
+You will have to empty it every so often when you are milking a larger herd or higher producers.

 3. Gasoline + Electric Hybrid Vacuum Pump Milking Machine (With Double Tanks)